theforeman/foreman_templates/README.md

 See [How_to_Install_a_Plugin](http://projects.theforeman.org/projects/foreman/wiki/How_to_Install_a_Plugin)
 for how to install Foreman plugins

+The gem name is "foreman_templates".

+RPM users can install the "ruby193-rubygem-foreman_templates" or "rubygem-foreman_templates" packages.

 ## Latest code

 You can get the develop branch of the plugin by specifying your Gemfile in this way: